 The Dauphin was cared for by a guardian appointed by the Committee of Public safety.
 He was a cobbler named Antoine Simon.
 Royalists alleged Simon treated the boy horribly.
 There were also stories of abuse and claims that the Dauphin was purposely infected with a venereal disease.

-In early January of 1794, physicians reported the Dauphin was good health, but if he was in good health, it did not last long.
+In early January of 1794, physicians reported the Dauphin was good health, but if it was true it did not last long.
 Reputedly, around this same time, the Dauphin was imprisoned in a dark room like a wild animal and his food was passed through bars.
-Little interaction with the Dauphin occurred and, the Dauphin was reported to be seriously ill in May of 1795.
-Then on 8 June 1795, he died from a serious scrofulous infection.
+Little interaction with the boy occurred thereafter and he was reportedly to be seriously ill in May of 1795.
+Less than a month later on 8 June 1795, he died from a serious scrofulous infection.
 To learn more about his short life, click here.

 - Bishop, Maria Catherine, The Prison Life of Marie Antoinette and Her Children, the Dauphin and the and the Duchesse d’Angouleme, 1893, p.
 127.